UBC-CIC/call-center-historical-audio-processing/frontend-doc.md

 ## Logging in

-Cognito is used to authenticate users into the frontend and integrates with Amplify Storage and API to provide authorized access.
+Cognito is used to authenticate users into the frontend and integrates with Kibana to provide authorized access.
 Users will need to input their email address, name, and a strong password to create an account.
 After account creation, users will need to verify their account by inputting the 6-digit verification code that was sent to their provided email address before being able to log in to the system.